dom96/jester/plugin-develop.markdown

 1. Plugins have an expectation that *both* the "before" and "after" code will run.
 Please avoid writing a template or macro that returns from the generated `proc match` procedure.
-If you are wanting to avoid running the route code, such was when redirecting, set `results.matched = true` rather than returning.
+If you are wanting to avoid running the route code, such was when redirecting, set `results.completed = true` rather than returning.
-2. The default is for `results.matched` to be `false`.
-So if your plugin sees it set to `true`, that means another plugin had a good reason to do that.
+2. The default is for `results.completed` to be `false`.
+So if your plugin sees it set to `true`, that means another plugin had a good reason to change that.
-   Either leave it alone and remain `true` or fully document in your plugin why you would reverse it back to `false`.
+   Either leave it alone and let it remain `true`, or fully document in your plugin why you would reverse it back to `false`.
 3. Most plugins will simply read the `request` parameter.
 If you are going to modify it, please fully document why, when, and what in your plugin's